Tina has 20 years experience in business management including HRM. She holds a Certificate IV in human resource management.

 - How much time can be allocated for training the incumbent?

-Right before placing a job vacancy, the perfect opportunity to review the role and its requirements arises.
+Right before placing a job vacancy, the perfect opportunity to review the role and its requirements arise.
 Every role requires a job specification and position description.
 These handy documents help with:

 - Advertising the position